Merci-chao/userChrome.js/README.md

 **Version 4.4**
 - New
-	- Add `showScrollShadow`: Show shadow on the top and bottom edges when the Tabs Bar is scrollable, to align with the interface design of Firefox.
+	- Add `showScrollShadow`: Show shadow on the top and bottom edges when the Tab Bar is scrollable, to align with the interface design of Firefox.
 	- Add `animateTabMoveShiftKeyToPause`: When pressing `Shift` key, pause the drag & drop animation and show the drop indicator instead.
 Note: Drop position may not behave as expected in certain scenarios due to Firefox bugs.
 	- Add `smartWindowButtonOnNavBar` (Firefox 149+): Move the Firefox Smart Window switching button to Navigation Bar.
 Forcibly activated when `tabsAtBottom` is enabled.
 - Improvements
-	- Add extra dragging space above the Tabs Bar for easier scrolling and dragging (only when the Tabs Bar is not the topmost).
+	- Add extra dragging space above the Tab Bar for easier scrolling and dragging (only when the Tab Bar is not the topmost).
 	- Update compatibility with:
 		- Firefox Smart Window feature;
 		- Firefox 149.
 	- When `tabsAtBottom` is enabled:
-		- The extra dragging space below the Tabs Bar is ensured;
+		- The extra dragging space below the Tab Bar is ensured;
 		- Move the DLP button to Navigation Bar.
 - Fix
 	- Drag & drop problems in special cases.